-Operation Enduring Freedom (OEF) has been criticised for operations which has resulted in major civilian losses.
+Operation Enduring Freedom (OEF) has been criticized for operations which has resulted in major civilian losses.

-However, despite the withdrawal from OEF, Norwegian troops have on several occassions supported their units when they have asked for assistance.
-This is confirmed by Defence Chief Sverre Diesen to NRK.
-He says he sees no problems with this: The OEF units were involved in operatons which they could not handle and asked for Norwegian support, which they got.
+However, despite the withdrawal from OEF, Norwegian troops have on several occasions supported their units when they have asked for assistance.
+This is confirmed by Defense Chief Sverre Diesen to NRK.
+He says he sees no problems with this: The OEF units were involved in operations which they could not handle and asked for Norwegian support, which they got.

 Senior researcher at the International Peace Research Institute, Oslo (PRIO), Kristian Berg Harpviken, on the other hand, finds it unfortunate that Norway participates in operations we officially have distanced us from.